hydrogen602/simpleServer/README.md

 Needs python3.7 or newer due to the change in annotations

 Run `python3.7 main.py [path to folder to serve]`
 The path should either be local from where main.py is or an absolute path

+`data/fileTypes.json` may need to be appended for special file types